MicrosoftDocs/memdocs/windows-365/enterprise/identity-authentication.md

 There are two identity types:

-- **[Hybrid identity](/azure/active-directory/hybrid/whatis-hybrid-identity.md)**: Users or devices that are created in on-premises Windows Server Active Directory, then synchronized to Azure Active Directory.
+- **[Hybrid identity](/azure/active-directory/hybrid/whatis-hybrid-identity.md)**: Users or devices that are created in on-premises Windows Server Active Directory, then synchronized to Azure AD.
-- **Cloud-only identity**: Users or devices that are created and only exist in Azure Active Directory.
+- **Cloud-only identity**: Users or devices that are created and only exist in Azure AD.

 ## Device join types

-There are join types you can select from when [provisioning a Cloud PC](provisioning.md):
+There are two join types that you can select from when [provisioning a Cloud PC](provisioning.md):

 - **[Hybrid Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid.md)**: If you choose this join type, Windows 365 will join your Cloud PC to the Windows Server Active Directory domain you provide.
-Then, if your organization is properly [configured for Hybrid Azure AD Join](/azure/active-directory/devices/howto-hybrid-azure-ad-join.md), the device will be synchronized to Azure Active Directory.
+Then, if your organization is properly [configured for Hybrid Azure AD Join](/azure/active-directory/devices/howto-hybrid-azure-ad-join.md), the device will be synchronized to Azure AD.
-- **[Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join.md)**: If you choose this join type, Windows 365 will join your Cloud PC directly to Azure Active Directory.
+- **[Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join.md)**: If you choose this join type, Windows 365 will join your Cloud PC directly to Azure AD.

 Below is a table showing key capabilities or requirements based on the selected join type: